coq/coq/doc/sphinx/proof-engine/tactics.rst

 :sets: contains lemmas about sets and relations from the directories Sets and
        Relations.

-:typeclass_instances: contains all the type class instances declared in the
+:typeclass_instances: contains all the typeclass instances declared in the
                       environment, including those used for ``setoid_rewrite``,
                       from the Classes directory.